MattCBowman/Locomotive-fundamentals/README.md

 {% endfor %}
 ```

-displays :
+displays:

 ```
 Responsive Web design written by Ethan Marcotte is a great lecture.
-Tags :
+Tags:
 "responsive"
 ```

-And if we do the opposite, it's okay too (as expected after so much pain) :
+And if we do the opposite, it's okay too (as expected after so much pain):

 ```
 {% for tag in contents.tags %}
-  Tag : "{{ tag.text }}" is related to the following books :
+  Tag: "{{ tag.text }}" is related to the following books:
   <br>
   {% for book in tag.books %}
     {{ book.title }} written by {{ book.writer.name }}